byuccl/bfasst/project_structure.md

 ## How Are Ninja Templates Used?

-Ninja templates reside in the ninja_tools subdirectory for the tool that is associated with them.
-For example, the vivado ninja rule templates are in `ninja_tools/vivado`.
+Ninja templates reside in the tools subdirectory for the tool that is associated with them.
+For example, the vivado ninja rule templates are in `tools/vivado`.
 RULE SNIPPETS SHOULD BE PLACED IN A SEPARATE FILE FROM BUILD SNIPPETS to maintain the single responsibility principle for tool methods.
-For example, the build snippet template for vivado synthesis is in `ninja_tools/synth/viv_synth.ninja.mustache` and the snippet that invokes the same rule for implementation is in `ninja_tools/impl/viv_impl.ninja_build.mustache`.
+For example, the build snippet template for vivado synthesis is in `tools/synth/viv_synth.ninja.mustache` and the snippet that invokes the same rule for implementation is in `tools/impl/viv_impl.ninja_build.mustache`.
 Neither of these files contain ninja rules.

 The `Flow` objects in bfasst are all responsible for invoking any `Tool` objects that are required for the flow to run and telling them to create their rule and build snippets.
 The `Tool` objects are responsible for filling in any mustache syntax for its associated rule and build snippets and appending them to the master `build.ninja` file.
 The `Flow` objects are instantiated automatically by the `FlowManager` object when the `run.py` script is run.
 There is one flow object for each design that will be included in a given run.
 All Flow and Tool objects are garbage collected after they have added their rule and build snippets to the `build.ninja` file, and then the `run.py` script runs ninja on the `build.ninja` file.